16 years: 16 thoughts

 It was sixteen years ago this weekend — sixteen years ago today, I think, but maybe tomorrow — that John Hinderaker went to Blogger and set up Power Line.
 On Memorial Day that weekend he gave me a call and invited me to contribute.
 We’ve moved on from Blogger, but we’re still here.
 Survival has its charms; many sites have come and gone or gone off the deep end over the years.
-Looking back and borrowing from my tenth anniversary reflections, I thought I might take the occasion to offer a few thoughts on the occasion, several of which incorporate current themes.
+Looking back and borrowing from my tenth and fifteenth anniversary reflections, I thought I might take the occasion to offer a few thoughts on the occasion, several of which incorporate current themes.

 1. John and I had already been writing columns and essays together for ten years.
 Mitch Pearlstein of Center of the American Experiment — of which John is now president — stands in a category by himself as a supporter and promoter of our work together before we found a home on the Internet.
 Although we wrote for those ten years under a joint byline, John was the brains of the operation.
 I was the one who worked to place our pieces for publication.

 The highlight of our pre-Power Line work was “George Bush’s tax return,” published by National Review in May 1994.
 It was an attack on the incredibly shoddy (and influential) work of Pulitzer Prize-winning reporters Donald Barlett and James Steele.
 Rich Lowry edited the piece as managing editor of NR.
-Rich and his crew at NR have just placed the article online to help us celebrate the occasion last year.
+Rich and his crew at NR placed the article online to help us celebrate the occasion last year.
 Please click on the link and check it out.
 It provides a case study in the mainstream media’s modus operandi.

 2. It is an understatement to say that we were excited when NR accepted the article for publication.
 We faxed a copy of the article to President Bush.
-President Bush wrote us one of his handwritten notes:
+President Bush sent us one of his handwritten notes by US mail:

 Dear Scott and John,